tomgould/pml_compare/README.md

 ### Filtering by Package

 The CSV includes a "Package" column.
-Use spreadsheet filtering to focus on specific module types (e.g., "Core", "Contrib", your custom package names).
+Use spreadsheet filtering to focus on specific module types (e.g., "Core", " Contrib", your custom package names).

 ### Handling Custom Modules

 Custom modules without versions will show as `dev` in the version column.
 This is normal and helps distinguish them from contrib modules.

 ### Large Sites

 For sites with many modules, the JSON export might take a moment.
 The comparison script handles files of any size efficiently.

 ## Migrating from Old Format

 If you have old Drupal 6/7 PML text files, you'll need to re-export using the JSON format.
 The text format is no longer supported.

 ## License

 This project is provided as-is for Drupal site management.